myermcat/constitution-generator/README.md

 3. **Click "Export PDF"** button
 4. **Print dialog opens** - Look for the **"Destination"** dropdown
 5. **Change destination** from your printer to **"Save as PDF"**
+6. **⚠️ IMPORTANT**: In the print dialog, **uncheck "Headers and footers"** to remove the file path
-6. **Click "Save"** and choose where to save your PDF file
+7. **Click "Save"** and choose where to save your PDF file
-7. **Done!** You now have a professional PDF constitution
+8. **Done!** You now have a professional PDF constitution

 > 💡 **Tip**: The PDF will have perfect formatting with Roman numerals, bullet points, and proper legal document styling.
+Unchecking "Headers and footers" removes the file path but keeps all the content formatting.

 ## Features